DogeSSBM/DogeBawx/README.md

 # DogeBawx
 Work in progress!
 Read and write gamecube controller protocol.
-For Teensy 3.6, Teensy 3.2, and Teensy LC.
+For Teensy 3.6 and Teensy 3.2.

 ---WORK IN PROGRESS!!!---